ydzat/MBSE-8-bit_binary_CPU/README.md

 This project aims to simulate a mordern CPU with MVP (minimum viable product).
 With the help of some open-source schematics (like [NandGame](https://nandgame.com/)) and the powerful ADL Montiarc, we have implemented such CPU which fullfills all the requirements successfully.
 Even more， our CPU-model supports most of the features of ll(1) grammar(e.g. recursive, iterative by using operation `jump` and combination of other related ops).

+## How to run

+This project requires the following environment to build and run:

+- Java 11 (tested with Eclipse Adoptium 11.0.26+4)
+- Gradle 7.6

+Make sure you're in the project root directory before running these commands.

+- Build the project: `gradle build`

+- Run tests: `gradle test`

 ## Performance Params

 1. Simulated physical params